Tellusant/docs/articles-posts/income-distribution-research-proposal.md

 image: /assets/social-card-pub.png
 ---
 # Research on Income Distribution's Explanatory Power
 This proposal shows how we conduct research on income distribution.
 It is written to limit scope and avoid runaway exploration.
-It is an update on the same research documented in [Canback, S. and F D'Agnese (2008): *Where in the World Is the Market](../papers/Canback-D'Agnese-Where-in-the-World-Is-the-Market.pdf).
+It is an update on the same research documented in [Canback, S. and F. D'Agnese (2008): *Where in the World Is the Market](../papers/Canback-D'Agnese-Where-in-the-World-Is-the-Market.pdf).

 ### Hypotheses